 Sage Pay is an active member of the PCI Security Standards Council (PCI SSC) that defines card industry global regulation.

 More information regarding shopping securely with Sagepay can be found via the following link:

-We are happy to match the price of any of our Jumpking resellers; we will not however undercut them.
+We are happy to match the price of any of our Jumpking resellers as long as the item is in stock; we will not however undercut them.

 Jumpking trampolines can be found at Tesco in store and online, The Range and ASDA online.
 We also have a group of experienced trampoline and toy resellers who stock our trampolines and sell on line.

 Please see our table showing what is covered under warranty.

 Delivery can take 2 to 3 days (excludes Saturday, Sunday and Bank Holidays).
 We use TNT, Tuffnells and Yodel for our trampoline deliveries.
 Smaller Items, such as Mini Trampolines, replacement parts and accessories will take approximately 3 working days from dispatch by Yodel not including day of order.
 Your telephone number will be passed to the couriers and will only be used if there is an emergency, or to book-in the delivery if necessary.

 A signature is required for delivery, however we can sometimes arrange for items to be left with a neighbour or in a safe place.
 Please note that all goods are left at your own risk and we cannot take responsibility for goods that are subsequently stolen or damaged.